-Tyndall’s Safety team safeguards Airmen, enables mission
+Tyndall’s safety team safeguards Airmen, enables mission

 |0

-This work, Tyndall’s Safety team safeguards Airmen, enables mission [Image 5 of 5], by SSgt Charles Welty, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Tyndall’s safety team safeguards Airmen, enables mission, by SSgt Charles Welty, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.